College financial planning ultimately comes down to figuring out how you’re going to pay for college. Typically this is the responsibility of parents.

 Most families would prefer to avoid loans, but sometimes they’re the most reasonable way to fill gaps in a realistic college budget.

-Loans are available to both parents and students to borrow.
-Ideally, they should be part of a larger plan.
+Loans are available to both parents and students to borrow, and the best options have favorable terms and interest rates.
+Ideally, if you need to borrow money, loans should be part of a larger college financial plan.

-However, all too often, people get in over their heads with student loans.
-This happens because they fail to plan and it’s an easy source of emergency funds, similar to using credit cards.
+However, all too often, people get in over their heads with student loans and other loans for college.
+This happens because they fail to plan, and it’s an easy source of emergency funds, similar to using credit cards.
 It’s a short-term fix, in the heat of the moment, with potentially negative long-term consequences.

-Instead, the end goal should be to develop a realistic budget.
-It should take into account the colleges you’re considering and the financial resources available to repay the loans.
+Instead, the end goal should be to develop a realistic college budget.
+It should take into account the colleges you’re considering and the financial resources you have available to repay any loans.

 It can also identify opportunities to get the same quality of education at a lower cost, or save money while your student attends the school of their dreams.